-Traditionally, calico beans are made with bacon, ground beef, an assortment of lima or butter beans, pork and beans, and kidney beans, and a tangy sauce.
-But, you can easily substitute other beans like, pinto beans, black beans, navy beans, garbanzo beans, Great Northern beans, or what ever beans you have on hand.
+Traditionally, calico beans are made with bacon, ground beef, an assortment of lima or butter beans, pork and beans, kidney beans, and a tangy sauce.
+But, you can easily substitute other beans like pinto beans, black beans, navy beans, garbanzo beans, Great Northern beans, or whatever beans you have on hand.
 After all, calico means it is a hodgepodge of colors.

 Grandma’s calico beans recipe is great for summer cookouts, outdoor gatherings, and potlucks.
-Or enjoying as a hearty meal on a fall or winter evening.
-This pressure cooker calico bean casserole is perfect for anytime!
+Or enjoy as a hearty meal on a fall or winter evening.
+This pressure cooker calico bean casserole is perfect for any time!

 What are Calico Beans?

 Calico beans, also known as calico beans casserole, is a delicious dish that uses a variety of different beans for a great mixture of colors, flavors, and textures.
 In fact, that’s why they are called calico beans – because of the often colorful blend of multiple types of beans included.

 Butter Beans vs Lima Beans: What’s the Difference?